The Heat Death Of Memecoins: Tracking the Memecoin Hype & Rapid Cooldown of 2025

 Daily Pump.fun Platform Users Over the Past Year

 Pump.fun’s user activity over the past 12 months shows a pronounced rise-and-cool cycle that mirrors the wider memecoin hype pattern.
-Daily new-user numbers peaked in December 2024, when the platform recorded 185,837 sign-ups in a single day.
-Much of this surge was fuelled by Solana’s strong resurgence in the fourth quarter of 2024, which brought a wave of retail traders back into fast, low-cost on-chain speculation.
+Daily new-user numbers peaked in late January 2025, when the platform recorded 183,189 sign-ups in a single day.
+Much of this surge was fuelled by Solana’s strong resurgence in late 2024 and early 2025, which brought a wave of retail traders back into fast, low-cost on-chain speculation.
 During this period, Pump.fun became one of the most popular places to launch and trade new tokens.
 A run of viral memecoin successes, alongside heavy promotion from creators and influencers, added to the momentum, drawing in large numbers of newcomers hoping to capture the kinds of rapid gains seen by early traders.

 What goes up must come down, and the platform’s early-2025 growth appears to have hit a wall.
-The flood of daily registrations gradually slowed as the platform became saturated with thousands of nearly identical, short-lived tokens.
-By August, daily new-wallet signups had dropped to 40,000-60,000, and by early December 2025, they fell further to roughly 30,000 a day, an 84% drop from last year’s peak.
-The traders who once churned out dozens of tokens daily are now pacing themselves, waiting for the next big opportunity or moving on entirely.
+The flood of daily registrations gradually slowed as Pump.fun became saturated with thousands of nearly identical, short-lived tokens.
+By August, daily new-wallet sign-ups had dropped to around 45,000 per day, and by early December 2025, they had fallen further to roughly 30,000 a day.
+On 1 January 2026, only 33,275 new users joined the platform, an 82% drop from the previous year’s peak.
+Traders who once churned out dozens of tokens daily are now pacing themselves, waiting for the next big opportunity or moving on entirely.

 Fewer Users Means Fewer Tokens Being Generated